JohnLZeller/filewhat/README.md

 There is a set of settings available to you:

 * Toggle tooltips for generic filetypes such as .js or .py.
 * Add a comma-separated list of strings representing filenames that you would like to exclude from showing tooltips.
+For example: `README.md,manifest.json`

 Also, all files that show a tooltip will also make the file icon clickable and it will open a new tab, going to a link with more information about the type of file.